Creating the Perfect Vacation House, From Luxury Summer Beach Homes to Mountain Cabins

 You can create an inviting communal area outdoors.
 If you are on the beach or have a pool, you can set up sunbathing lounges, or go for a full-on pool house.
+If you’re shopping for homes for sale in Florida keep your eyes out for ones with screened in pools as these make for fabulous entertaining areas and are a common feature in this state.
 Even if you don’t have water, why not have a seating area to get that vitamin D while you enjoy your favorite book.
 Or a dining space for the family to dine al fresco?
 And if you wish to spare your beautiful kitchen, put in a barbecue or a pizza oven—plus, this way, everyone can help to make dinner.

 If your outdoor area isn’t so big, you can still have a beautiful veranda or a nice porch.
 A place where you can install some outdoor seating or a hammock.
 And don’t forget the lighting for the evenings and those summer parties!

 If your vacation home is in a colder place, or you are just planning to use it in both summer and winter, staying inside under a blanket by the fireplace is an amazing way to relax.
 But, there are also lots you can do to bring the fun indoors!

 For example, you can set up a game room equipped with hands-on games, or get digital with consoles or a portable golf simulator.
 A game room is especially great if you have kids or wish to entertain guests.
 A perfect place where everyone can come together around a pool or a tennis table for some healthy competition.